 Windows are one of the most important features of any house.
 They allow you to experience the outdoors from the comfort of your living room, making windows a source of natural light and scenery.
-While most people look past the making of a window and focus on the sights through them, there are various parts to a home window’s anatomy that make that possible.
+While most people look past the making of a window and focus on the sights through them, there are various components to a home window’s anatomy that make that possible.

 Every window has several parts that are crucial to the whole assembly.
 While most people focus on the glass itself, the panes would not be in place if there were no frames, jambs, heads and sills to hold everything together.
 In the window industry, key parts of a house window include:

-In a window assembly, glass is the principal component.
+In a window assembly, glass is the principal window component.
 Glass is the material comprising the window panes and allowing homeowners to see outside.

 Glass is made from quartz, a mineral composed of oxygen and silicone.
 During the production stages, glass formulas are mixed in a hot liquid form and then poured at exact quantities into shaping containers, which then enter ovens for hardening.
 Window panes are constructed this way, as are bottles, vases and various other glass products.